 Before opening for business, all camera views will be checked to make sure cameras are aimed properly.
 The DVR will also be checked to verify that it is recording.
 Any problems with the cameras or DVR will be reported to the security department immediately.

-At closing time, one employee will lock the customer entry door(s) from inside.
+At closing time, one employee will lock the customer entry door(s) from the inside.
 An employee will be stationed at the front door to let any customers remaining in the facility out one at a time.

 Employees should take special notice of any customers that seem to be loitering or intentionally trying to be last in line.
 Anyone who seems to be intentionally loitering should be reported to the to the manager.